 Diagnosing Dementia in Dogs

-Once other health issues have been ruled out, your vet might determine that your dog has canine cognitive dysfunction or cognitive dysfunction syndrome.
-Your vet will then discuss various options with you.
-Although a diagnosis of dementia can be difficult to handle, be aware that this does not mean your dog's life is over.
-Many dogs can live a happy, healthy life for several years when given proper care and attention.
+Once other health issues have been ruled out, your vet might determine that your dog has canine cognitive dysfunction.
+While a diagnosis of dementia can be difficult to handle, many dogs go on to live happy, healthy lives when given proper care and attention.